YM 1.1 - Open Government

 The next week the new President of Buranda arrives in Great Britain.
 Jim Hacker immediately recognizes this new President as Charlie Umtali, a former fellow student at the London School of Economics.

-While traveling to Scotland, Jim Hacker gets an advanced copy of the speech Welcome to the standing committee Charlie is planning to deliver the next day in the presence of the Queen.
+While traveling to Scotland, Jim Hacker gets an advanced copy of the speech Charlie is planning to deliver the next day in the presence of the Queen.
 In that speech he urges the Scots and Irish to fight against English oppression.
 In a meeting with Sir Humphrey, Sir Frederick, the Foreign Secretary and Bill Pritchard (the Press Officer) they conclude that this advanced copy of the speech was sent as a bargaining point.
 Everyone agrees that his old friend Jim Hacker must go and talk with Charlie to see how he might be persuaded to change the speech.

 When Jim Hacker and Sir Humphrey visit Charlie Umtali the next morning, it turns out that the only way to persuade him to make the appropriate changes is if Britain will lend him 50 million pounds interest free with repayment not to start for 10 years.
 He will use this loan to buy oil rig equipment in Britain.
 Sir Humphrey is aghast and views it as blackmail.
 Jim Hacker however is pleased by this offer that will also provide for more jobs.
 And Jim Hacker carefully reminds Sir Humphrey that not solving this problem will hurt Sir Humphrey's chances of upcoming honours.
 Then finally they all agree that this deal is in everyone's interest and Jim Hacker remarks that everyone has his price (or prize?).